 Servicepersons may have contributed up to $600.00 more into the program.
 The maximum $600.00 additional contribution will increase the basic full-time Chapter 30 benefit by $150.00 per month.
 Additional contributions are not refundable for those who elect Chapter 33.

-Individuals making an initial application for this benefit may complete an on-line application using the VA's Veteran's On-Line Application System (VONAPP) or by completing and submitting a VA Form 22-1990 to Chemeketa Veterans' Services.
-Students who have used this benefit at another school or have not used their benefits in more than one year should complete and submit a VA Form 22-1995 to Chemeketa Veterans' Services.
+Individuals making an initial application for this benefit may complete an on-line application using the VA's Veteran's On-Line Application System (VONAPP) or by completing and submitting an Application for VA Educational Benefits (VA Form 22-1990) to Chemeketa Veterans' Services.
+Students who have used this benefit at another school or wish to change their degree or program should complete and submit a Request for Change of Program or Place of Training (VA Form 22-1995) to Chemeketa Veterans' Services.